gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-cardinality.md

 unique connections between given entities.

 In the example below, entity 1 has four unique edges to other entities (2, 4, 5 and 3), this results in a cardinality of four.
-However, 3 has a cardinality of two despite having four connections to 5 as only two of entity 3's edges are unique.
+However, 3 has a cardinality of two despite having four connections to 5 as only two of it's edges are unique overall.

 ``` mermaid
 graph TD